 Relevant entities must, on request, make available the names of any subcontractors engaged by a contractor in respect of a contract.
-As part of this, relevant entities must require contractors to agree to this disclosure, and those contractors must inform relevant subcontractors that their participation may be publicly disclosed (7.19).
+To meet this requirement, relevant entities must require contractors to agree to this disclosure, and those contractors must inform relevant subcontractors that their participation in fulfilling a contract may be publicly disclosed (7.21).